With incredible agility and stealth skills, the Thief in D&D 5e is the archetype that many players imagine when thinking about Rogues.

 So let’s dive in!

-This is the guide for the Rogue Thief in D&D 5e!
+This is the full subclass guide for the Thief Rogue in D&D 5e!

-What is the Rogue Thief in D&D 5e?
+What is the Thief Rogue in D&D 5e?

 Appearing in the 5e Player’s Handbook, the Thief in D&D 5e is a master of utility.
-They don’t particularly have any combat abilities that set them apart from other Rogue archetypes, but that does not make them useless!
+They don’t particularly have any combat features that set them apart from other Rogue archetypes, but that does not make them useless!

 Far from it!